 Injected corticosteroids are more commonly used in musculoskeletal conditions.
 This is because it concentrates the dose at the site of injury, therefore reducing the risk of side effects.

-Corticosteroid injections do have a reputation of being painful, however, this can be limited with the use of a local anaesthetic.
+Corticosteroid injections do have a reputation for being painful, however, this can be limited with the use of a local anaesthetic.

 The aim of injecting corticosteroids is to reduce pain and inflammation sufficiently to enable exercises to be done and should be used in conjunction with physical therapy and correction of biomechanical factors.